unraid/docs/docs/connect/remote-access.md

 ![](./assets/Enabling_remote_access.png)

 The Remote Access feature
-allows you to access your Unraid webgui from the Internet.
+allows you to access your Unraid WebGUI from the Internet.
 If you need access to Docker containers, network drives, or other devices on your network, you'll want to [setup a VPN](/unraid-os/manual/security/vpn.md) instead.